 Slicing a cake and serving it by the piece to customers, which is classified as food service

 • If you are speaking with anyone unclear on the fact that we can now legally sell home-baked goods, feel free to give them a copy of this letter written by Erica Smith, the attorney with the Institute for Justice representing the successful lawsuit lifting the ban on the sale of home baked goods that will hopefully clarify things

-How Should I Label My Baked Goods?
+How Should I Label My Products?

 1) The statement that “This product was made in a private home not subject to state licensing or inspection.”

 2) A list of ingredients in descending order of prominence, including any allergens.
 The eight most common allergens are milk, eggs, fish, crustacean shellfish, tree nuts, wheat, peanuts, or soybeans.

 How Much Can I Make?

 • Under the Judge’s ruling, there is currently no gross sales cap for selling baked goods.
 You can currently earn as much as you want out of your home kitchens (note over 25 other states do not have gross sales caps; it isn’t that unusual).
 Remember you are a legitimate and legal business responsible for all other aspects of your enterprise, including reporting income, paying taxes, etc., consulting an accountant and/or lawyer as you see fit.